The Galileo Syndrome

 The trial of Galileo is known to the public almost entirely as a one-dimensional morality play, in which freedom of thought, embodied in science, is persecuted by dogmatic oppression, embodied in the Catholic Church.
 Recent retellings of the story, such as Wade Rowland’s Galileo’s Mistake, challenge modernist prejudice by portraying a more complex tangle in which the over-bearing Galileo bears part of the responsibility for forcing a showdown with Pope Leo VIII, who had been Galileo’s friend and supporter until the great scientist’s contempt for authority exhausted his patience.

-Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!

-Get a one-year full-access subscription to the Touchstone online archives for only $19.95.
-NEW: Download PDF of issues!
+Get a one-year full-access subscription to the Touchstone online archives including pdf downloads for only $19.95.
 That's only $1.66 per month!

-Get six issues (one year) of Touchstone PLUS full online access for only $39.95.
-NEW: Download PDF of issues!
-That's only $3.34 per month!
+Give six issues (one year) of Touchstone PLUS full online access including pdf downloads for the reduced rate of $29.95.
+That's only $2.50 per month!

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.